 Gerhard Horn is one of SA's motoring journos.
 He's a husband to his super-wife Feebs, and a father of two little boys, and he has an incredible sense of humour, as well as a strange obsession with cupholders.
-An avid 4x4-fan, he has a penchant of telling stories, especially in Afrikaans.

 He recently found himself in a pickle when a complete stranger came to his aid.
 This is his story: